Reviews Archive

 SNES - The music here is actually very good, its catchy, and with pretty high quality sound too.

 Atari ST - Not all the tracks made the cut in this version either, though more seem to have done than in the Mega Drive port.
-Due to the much lower overall quality to the sound I'd still have to say that this is much weaker than the Mega Drive version though, whether it has more tracks or not.
+Due to the much lower overall quality of the sound I'd still have to say that this is much weaker than the Mega Drive version overall though, whether it has more tracks or not.

 Winner Is: SNES